-There are a couple of options available to you if Amazon is the route you have chosen - the Fire TV 4K set-top box and, shipping from 6 April, the all-new Fire TV Stick with Alexa Voice Remote.
+There are a couple of options available to you if Amazon is the route you have chosen - the Fire TV 4K set-top box and, now shipping in the UK, the all-new Fire TV Stick with Alexa Voice Remote.
 You might even find the older, standard Fire TV Stick for sale on eBay or other resellers for cheap, but which is the right one for you?

 We have explored each of the three Fire TV devices to explain what each one offers, how they differ and help you work out which Amazon Fire TV device you should choose.

 The Amazon Fire TV 4K is the latest and greatest second-generation model of the Fire TV set-top box.
 It succeeded the 2015 first-gen model, which is no longer available to buy, bringing Ultra HD video streaming and other features to the party.